Home-Electricity-Manager/Smart-Plug/README.md

 The NodeMCU has two WiFi Modes, the Station Mode and the Access Point Mode Station mode is used to connect to our home network and the Access Point mode makes the master an Access Point through which the WebServer will be accessed.
-The following code describes the basic config of the access point.
+The following code describes the basic config of the access point and other constants hat are used in the later functions

 ~~~
 //Constants Declarations